kykrueger/openbis/README.md

 ### Dependencies and Requirements
 - pyBIS relies the openBIS API v3; openBIS version 16.05.2 or newer
 - pyBIS uses Python 3.3 and pandas
-- pyBIS needs the jupyter-uploader-api to be installed, in order to register new datasets
+- pyBIS needs the jupyter-api to be installed, in order to register new datasets

 ### Installation

 - locate the `jupyter-api` folder found in `pybis/src/coreplugins`
 - copy this folder to `openbis/servers/core-plugins` in your openBIS installation
-- register the plugin by editing `openbis/servers/core-plugins/core-plugins.properties:
+- register the plugin by editing `openbis/servers/core-plugins/core-plugins.properties` :
-- enabled-modules = jupyter-api
+- `enabled-modules = jupyter-api` (separate multiple plugins with comma)
+- restart your DSS to activate the plugin

-### Organization
+### Project Organization
-pyBIS is devided in several parts:
+This project is devided in several parts:

-- the **pyBIS module** which holds all the method to interact with openBIS
+- src/python/**PyBis** Python module which holds all the method to interact with openBIS
+- src/python/**OBis** Register large datasets in OpenBIS without copying the data.
+Uses git annex for version control and OpenBIS linkedDataSet objects
-- the **JupyterHub authenticator** which uses pyBIS for authenticating against openBIS, validating and storing the session token
+- src/python/**JupyterBis** a JupyterHub authenticator module which uses pyBIS for authenticating against openBIS, validating and storing the session token
-- the **Vagrantfile** to set up a complete virtual machine, based on Cent OS 7, including JupyterHub
-- the **dataset-uploader-api.py**, an ingestion plug-in for openBIS, allowing people to upload new datasets
+- src/core-plugins/**jupyter-api**, an ingestion plug-in for openBIS, allowing people to upload new datasets
+- src/vagrant/**jupyter-bis/Vagrantfile** to set up JupyterHub on a virtual machine (CentOS 7), which uses the JupyterBis authenticator module
+- src/vagrant/**obis/Vagrantfile** to set up a complete OpenBIS instance on a virtual machine (CentOS 7)